Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/02-background.typ

   - Discuss tokenization and embedding generation.
 ]

 The VLM component of SmolVLA handles the semantic understanding of the scene.
 It tokenizes the input text and visual patches (64 tokens per frame) into a unified embedding space.
-The Vision Encoder is a critical part of this pipeline, as it must process high-resolution images with low latency.
+The LLM component of the VLM contains the largest parameter count of the entire model.

 === Vision Transformer Model